 Many carriers now ask whether the firm has cybersecurity gaps during tax season — specifically, whether seasonal contractors and per-diem preparers are brought into the same control set as full-time staff.
 The honest answer is often "no." A firm that runs tight MFA, MDR, and offboarding for full-time staff often loosens all three when it brings on seasonal preparers from January through April.
 Be ready to answer how seasonal staff are onboarded and offboarded, whether they use firm-managed or personal devices, whether MFA is enforced on day one, and whether MDR coverage extends to seasonal endpoints.

-What does not lower the premium
+What does not change underwriting much

-Things that look like security but do not move underwriting in 2026: a fancier next-generation firewall by itself, stacking two or three antivirus products on the same machine, "we have a great IT guy" without 24/7 monitoring behind it, a WISP PDF from 2019 nobody has read, a one-time pentest with no controls behind it, a SOC 2 from a vendor that does not touch client data.
+Things that look like security but do not change underwriting much in 2026: a fancier firewall by itself, stacking two or three antivirus products on the same machine, "we have a great IT guy" without 24/7 monitoring behind it, a WISP PDF from 2019 nobody has read, a one-time pentest with no controls behind it, a SOC 2 from a vendor that does not touch client data.
 Carriers score operating controls and evidence, not invoices.

-The operational sequence that moves premiums
+The operational sequence that improves underwriting

 Step 1 — MFA on email, tax software, and remote access